 - Contains several naturally occurring compounds of the cannabis plant, including THC but at a very low level.
 Since CBD is more effective when taken alongside other cannabis compounds called ‘the entourage effect,’ it means you’re getting the full menu of the plant and a more potent effect from the chemical synergies.
 Full spectrum CBD oil is the most common form used for medical purposes and is a popular choice among tincture brands.
 Because of its powerful relaxing effects, it has also become a superstar ingredient in edibles and topicals such as CBD bath bombs and CBD soaps.

 - Broad Spectrum CBD Oil

 - Contains several compounds of the hemp plant but is entirely free of THC which makes it the middle ground between full spectrum and CBD isolate.
 It’s used in many different forms such as tinctures, edibles, and topicals and is a great choice for someone who’s looking for the full-plant benefits without worrying about THC getting into your system especially with daily use.

 - CBD Isolate

 - Hemp seed oil is commonly available in health and nutrition stores for its powerful nutritional value.
 It’s mostly used as an ingredient in cooking or sold as a dietary supplement.
-It is also used in skincare products because of its moisturizing and softening effect that doesn’t clog pores.
-Since hemp seed oil does not contain any THC or CBD, it is never used for recreational purposes.
+It's also used in skincare products because of its moisturizing and softening effect that doesn’t clog pores.
+Since hemp seed oil doesn't contain any THC or CBD, it's never used for recreational purposes.
 Other uses include manufacturing fibers and clothing.

-There is still a lot of confusion between hemp oil and CBD oil but remember that just because something is labeled as ‘hemp’ doesn’t make it a CBD goody and just because something is only hemp oil-infused doesn’t make it any less a treat.
+There's still a lot of confusion between hemp oil and CBD oil but remember that just because something is labeled as ‘hemp oil’ doesn’t make it CBD nor does it make it any less a treat.